HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/opentelemetry_integration/index.md

 By integrating OpenTelemetry with HCL DX, you can:

 - Collect distributed traces across DX components
-- Monitor application metrics and performance
+- Monitor application metrics and performance data
 - Aggregate logs with correlation context
 - Export telemetry data to observability backends such as Prometheus, Grafana, or Elastic